-- meet with the CEO and the Dean of the Faculty of Medicine & Health Sciences and/or members of the RCSI Senior Management Team; the Head of the Unit; the Co-ordinating Committee; a representative group of the staff not on the Co-ordinating Committee; representative groups of staff (academic, technical, administrative); current students (undergraduate and postgraduate); alumni, research staff and representatives from the Institute of Research; users of the Unit, representatives from support Units (IT, Library, SARA, Finance, Admissions, HR etc.); employers and other appropriate stakeholders. - visit teaching facilities; laboratories; offices and other facilities that contribute to the activities of the Unit. - complete the first draft of their report and present the provisional key findings and recommendations to a brief exit meeting of the Unit.
+- meet with the CEO and the Dean of the Faculty of Medicine & Health Sciences and/or members of the RCSI Senior Management Team; the Head of the Unit; the Co-ordinating Committee; a representative group of the staff not on the Co-ordinating Committee; representative groups of staff (academic, technical, administrative); representatives from support Units (IT, Library, SARA, Finance, Admissions, HR etc.); employers and other appropriate stakeholders. - visit Unit facilities; offices and other facilities that contribute to the activities of the Unit. - complete the first draft of their report and present the provisional key findings and recommendations to a brief exit meeting of the Unit.

 The PRG can request to meet with members of the Unit individually if appropriate.
-Meetings with students are confidential and no members of the Unit should be present during the meetings.
 When the site visit is over, no member of the Unit should be in contact with the PRG on matters relating to the Self-assessment Report, the site visit or the PRG Report.
 If contact has to be made it should be through the QEO.